eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 publisher.stopOffer();
 ```

-Similarly the subscriber can unsubscribe to stop receiving any data.
+Similarly the subscriber can ``unsubscribe`` to stop receiving any data.

 ```
 subscriber.unsubscribe();
 ```

-Both will also be called in the respective destructor if needed.
+Both will also be called in the respective destructor if needed (i.e. if the publisher is still offering or the subscriber is still subscribed).

 ### Running an iceoryx system